gnosischain/lodestar-client/README.md

 docker pull gnosischain/lodestar-beacon:v0.41.0-chiado
 ```

-We provide lodestart as validator and beacon.
+We provide lodestar as validator and beacon.

 ## Dockerhub